vidsvur/P_pyriforme_EEB5300/3_assembly/README.md

 ## Shasta
 Link to [shasta github manual](https://github.com/chanzuckerberg/shasta).

+Shasta was designed for long-read Oxford reads.
+For this step, we used the "shasta_assembly.sh" script.
+The job took a little more than one day to run.
+Shasta produces an output folder, with "Assembly.fasta" being the output file from the assembly.

 ## Flye
 Link to [flye github manual](https://github.com/fenderglass/Flye).

+Flye was also designed for Pacbio and Oxford Nanopore reads.
+We used the "flye_3798_all_2.8.sh" script, and this run took over 1 day to finish.
+Flye produces multiple output and a detailed log to track the progress of the assembly.
+If the run is successful, it also produces a "assembly.fasta" file.

 ## References
 Di Genova, A., Buena-Atienza, E., Ossowski, S., & Sagot, M. F. (2020).
 Efficient hybrid de novo assembly of human genomes with WENGAN.
 Nature Biotechnology, 1-9.